MatthewVardi/Diamond-REST-API/README.md

 2. Reservations
 3. Users

-You can interact with my API using [Postman](https://www.getpostman.com/)
+You can interact with my API using [Postman](https://www.getpostman.com/).

+## API Endpoint

+The Diamond API uses the endpoint: https://diamondapi.herokuapp.com.

+Endpoints that require authentication will have a * next to the verb.

 ## Authentication